Feeding

 Based on a systematic review of 83 studies across 71 breast milk components (Italianer et al., 2020)

-A study published in Scientific Reports, part of the Nature family, measured this directly in 98 mothers and 392 milk samples.
+A separate study in Scientific Reports, part of the Nature family, measured this in 98 mothers and 392 milk samples.
 The pattern held.
 Night milk is sleep milk.
 Day milk is wake-up milk.
-And it happens whether you're awake for it or not.
+And here's the part that gets me: it happens whether you're paying attention or not.
+During a midday feed when you're half in a hurry and half thinking about groceries, your body is still mixing the exact biochemical cocktail your baby needs at that hour.

 Sources